-The Company has historically generated revenues by recycling lead acid batteries ("LABs") and selling the recovered lead to its customers.
+Prior to November 29, 2019, the Company had historically generated revenues by recycling lead acid batteries ("LABs") and selling the recovered lead to its customers.
 Primary components of the recycling process include sales of recycled lead consisting of lead compounds, ingoted hard lead and ingoted AquaRefined lead as well as plastics.
 The Company commenced the shipment of products for sale, consisting of lead compounds and plastics in April 2017, and through March 31, 2018, all revenue was derived from the sale of lead compounds and plastics.
 In April 2018, the Company began shipping lead bullion in addition to lead compounds and plastics.
 In June 2018, the Company began shipping high-purity lead from its AquaRefining process.

-Revenue from products transferred to customers at a single point in time with the delivery of the Company's products to customers accounted for100% of our revenue during the three months ended March 31, 2020 and March 31, 2019.
+Revenue from products transferred to customers at a single point in time with the delivery of the Company's products to customers accounted for 100% of revenue during the three and six months ended June 30, 2020 and June 30, 2019.